 Types of data encryption:

-When it comes to encryption there are two major types: asymmetric encryption, also known as public-key encryption, and symmetric encryption.
+When it comes to data encryption there are two major types: asymmetric encryption, also known as public-key encryption, and symmetric encryption.

-This type of encryption uses the identical keys or the codes for the computers involved in the message transmission.
+This type of data encryption uses the identical keys or the codes for the computers involved in the message transmission.
 Each secret key’s data packet is self-encrypted.
 The symmetric encryption will be according to the Data Encryption Standard (DES), which uses a 56-bit key, although it is not considered to be attack-proof.
 The Advanced Encryption Standard (AES) is considered more reliable because it uses a 128-bit, a 192-bit or a 256-bit key.

 The asymmetric key encryption is also known to be the public key encryption uses private and public keys.
 The public key is shared with all the computers which want to connect with the user’s computer.
 Although the private matching key remains private to the user’s computers and it decrypts the message and makes it readable according to the public key encryption system.
 The keys are paired together but they are not identical.
 One key that is the public key can be shared with everyone and the other key is the private key that is kept in private.
 For example the IT administrator who will encrypt the data will possess the two keys that locks the data.
 The public key will be available for anyone.
 The private key is kept private.
 The message which will be encrypted by the public key will be decrypted only by using the private key, while the message encrypted using the private key can be decrypted by using the public key.
 The process is called public key cryptography.

-Why and when is encryption used?
+Why and when is data encryption used?